LLxuLL/LSVR-SE/README.md

 We welcome contributions!
 Please open an issue or submit a pull request for any improvements.
 For questions, contact:
 - Maoyang Xu: 18810775071@163.com
-- Guanglei Qi: qiguanglei@ccbupt.cn
+- Guanglei Qi
-- Nana He: henana@ccbupt.cn
+- Nana He
+- FuJiao Ju

 ---